koenweverink/PMI-App/README.md

 The resulting popup will tell you the estimated time of death.

 You can now press "Back" to go back to the main screen, or "Save" to start the saving procedure.
-If you have pressed "Save", enter a case number and press "Save".
+If you have pressed "Save", enter a case number and press "Save" again.
 Now press "Back"

 On the bottom of the screen there is a tab called "Saved PMI".
 Press here to see the saved PMIs.
 NOTE: if you have just entered a new PMI, you must refresh the page by pulling the page down.
 Click on a case number and here you will see all kinds of information regarding the calculation, such as: